6 Hours

 4. Relocation:

 Due to the construction of the Aswan High Dam and the subsequent flooding of Lake Nasser, the temples faced the threat of submersion.
 In a remarkable feat of engineering and international collaboration led by UNESCO, the temples were relocated in the 1960s to higher ground to preserve their historical and cultural significance.
+The Abu Simbel Day Trip from Aswan by Flight includes insights into this incredible preservation effort, highlighting the global cooperation required to save these ancient monuments.

 5. Solar Alignment:

 The orientation of the Great Temple is designed so that twice a year, on February 22nd and October 22nd, the rising sun illuminates the inner sanctum, highlighting the statues of the gods seated within, including a statue of Ramses II himself.
+This solar alignment, which is a fascinating feature of the Abu Simbel Day Trip from Aswan by Flight, demonstrates the ancient Egyptians' advanced understanding of astronomy and their ability to integrate this knowledge into architectural design.

 Sunblock & Sunglasses